HAPiWEC/HAPiGYM_docs/Pages/Getting-started/6-Using-the-Tank.md

 - **TankManualControl:** The tank operator applies a pre-load force to the system to establish a safe starting position.
 - **Ready2Control:** Waiting states where the Tank Operator has control, managing the handover to the user.
 - **ControlSetUp:** The user's controller is enabled and given time to initialize (e.g., for filter states to settle before the main run).
-- **Wait4ZeroPos:** The system waits for the WEC to pass through the equilibrium (zero) position before applying the full control force.
-This prevents a damaging "jerk" on the hardware.
 - **Run:** The main data collection period where the user's controller is active and power is calculated.
 - **RampDown:** The control force is smoothly ramped down to zero to avoid sudden force transitions on the hardware.
 - **RunDone:** The run is complete.
 Control is returned to the Tank Operator.